-When choosing garden tools, a rear tine tiller is one of the top investments you can make.
+When choosing tools to start your own garden, a rear tine tiller is the first investment you should make.

 Manually preparing a garden with a shovel or a spade is extremely strenuous work.